robindelaater/qrtips/README.md

 # QR Tips

-QR Tips is a Wordpress plugin that generates a QR code for sending a tip.
+QR Tips is a Wordpress plugin that generates a QR code for sending a tip via MultiSafepay.

 ## Installation